satrianovian20/Offline-ai-chat-coding-gui/README.md

 Use TinyLlama 1.1B or DeepSeek Coder 1.3B

 Set max_tokens to 100–150 in the GUI to ensure smooth performance

+❓“I still don’t believe this 10KB GUI can run a 13B model with only 16GB of RAM.
+Really?”
+💬 “Try it yourself, bro — the repo is public 😎”

+❓“Is the GUI truly lightweight?”
+✅ Yes.
+The .py file is just 10KB — no heavy dependencies, no web server, no overengineering.

+❓“Will it crash when loading a large model?”
+🚫 As long as your system is stable and has swap enabled, it won’t.
+Log results show smooth performance, even with 15GB+ RAM usage during model load.

+❓“Is there any proof?”
+📸 Yes.
+All screenshots and logs are available in docs/session-logs/ and docs/screenshots/.

+❓“What if I still don’t believe it?”
+😎 Just try it yourself.
+It’s fully open source — clone the repo and see the magic happen.

 ---
 🤝 Kontribusi & Kredit